GarageGames/Torque3D-Wiki/Intended-Community-Contribution.md

 Herein we maintain a list of what individual community members will be contributing toward the Torque 3D MIT codebase.

-### Community Member Contributions
+### Community Member Contributions Completed
-Please let the Steering Committee know about any contributions you would like to make.
+These tasks have been completed by the community.
 <table>
     <tr>
         <td><b>Item</b></td>